How much does a cleaner cost in Sydney?

 4. Product, supplies, and equipment specifications

 Cleaning for your industrial premise might demand heavy-duty equipment like commercial vacuum cleaners, high-rise window rope set up, and a lot more.
-The supplies might also be a lot more intensive if your premise is dirty than usual.
+The supplies might also be a lot more intensive if your premises is dirty than usual.
 A lot of professional companies only go for industry-grade yet eco-friendly alternatives that are expensive on cash but easy on your health and environment.

 In such cases, the quality of output might demand a little extra money than the cheap alternatives that you find around.

 While some cleaning companies cover everything from windows or doors to restrooms under the general packages that they offer, there might be some exceptions that you’ll have to pay extra.
 These areas include high-rise exterior windows, carpets, roof cleaning, strata cleaning, or manufacturing equipment.

 Window cleaning might add up to $45 per hour and carpets usually require steam cleaning that rounds up somewhere between $30 to $40 per hour.